quynhnle135/my-website/docs/learning-journal/pythonic-programming-tips/post_1.md

 ## Mark dummy variables
 - Some looping statements in Python require that we declare a temporary, dummy, or a loop variable.
 The loop variable is created and updated automatically.
 - These loop variables are meant to use in the the body of the loop.
-However, there are some situation that this loop variable isn't used or wasted &rarr; <b><i>Python has a memorable name reserved for such variables: a single underscore.
+However, there are some situation that this loop variable isn't used or wasted &rarr; <b><i>Python has a memorable name reserved for such variables: a single underscore.</i></b>

 ```python
 # Mark dummy variables